Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

     - **(IV)Input tax and VAT**
     - **(NV)No VAT possible**

 4. Click the *Tax key/Auto* drop-down lists and select the appropriate options.
 Select the applicable tax key from the configured tax keys in the *Tax key* drop-down list.
 Select **Automatic** in the *Auto* drop-down list to activate the automatic posting function.
+This feature allows to deduct the applicable taxes automatically when posting.

     > [Info] Before creating an account, it is recommended to check the validity of the tax key and the tax rate in the corresponding country in the *TAX KEYS* tab.
 For detailed information, see [Manage the tax keys](./02_ManageTaxKeys.md).

-[comment]: <> (FH: Unsicher, wie die Automatik-Option funktioniert.
-Stimmt es so wie beschrieben?)

 5. Click the *Special features* drop-down list and select the appropriate option.
 The following options are available: